 Frequently Asked Questions about Recycling

 Sometimes it can be confusing to know exactly what is recyclable and what isn't.
-Do you hear yourself asking "why?" over and over again like a five year old?
+Below are the answers to some of the most common questions received.

 Recycling can be confusing, but trust us, there are many good reasons why certain items are recyclable and others aren't.
 Finding an individual item using our search feature will often get you the answers you're looking for, but if you still have questions, we have more answers here.
 Click the question below to see the answer.